 - The Reseller is obliged to apply the terms and conditions specified in this article to its resale agreements and any underlying agreements.

 - Openprovider is entitled to audit the Reseller in order to make sure the terms of the Agreement are being adhered to.

 - If the Service provides, in full or in part, for Openprovider mediating on behalf of the Client for the acquisition of one or more Licenses, or the issue of licenses by Openprovider itself, the provisions in this article will also apply.

-- All intellectual property rights to any materials, software, analyses, designs, documentation, recommendations, reports, offers and preparatory materials developed or made available in connection with the Service are vested exclusively in Openprovider or its suppliers.
+- All intellectual property rights to any materials, software, analyses, designs, documentation, recommendations, reports, data offers and preparatory materials developed or made available in connection with the Service are vested exclusively in Openprovider or its suppliers.

-- The Client solely acquires the rights of use and powers arising under the Agreement or those assigned in writing, and in all other respects the Client will not reproduce of or publish the software or materials.
+- The Client solely acquires the rights of use and powers arising under the Agreement or those assigned in writing, and in all other respects the Client will not reproduce or publish the software or materials.

 - The Client is not permitted to remove or modify any markings concerning copyrights, trademarks, trade names or other intellectual property rights from the materials, including markings concerning the confidential nature and secrecy of the materials.

 - Openprovider is authorised to put technical measures in place to protect the software.
 If Openprovider has protected the materials by means of technical protection, the Client is not permitted to remove or circumvent the relevant protection.

 - Any use, reproduction or publication of the works falling outside the scope of the Agreement or rights of use that have been granted are deemed as copyright infringement.
 The Client will be liable to a penalty due and payable immediately to Openprovider amounting to € 10,000 for each act of infringement, without prejudice to Openprovider’s right to receive additional compensation for damage or loss as a result of the infringement or to take other legal action for the purpose of terminating the infringement.